millord237/Stable-Video-Infinity/README.md

 3. **Platform:** Platform: This branch is built on the updated Diffsynth 2.0, so the environment needs to be reconfigured accordingly.
 P.S.
 Great thanks to the Diffsynth team for their outstanding codebase maintenance.

-4. **Training Details:** To enhance dynamics, particularly exist–reenter consistency, we introduce a simple yet effective modification: following the SVI-Shot training setup, we ensure that the randomly sampled padding frame never appear in the currently generated video clips.
+4. **Training Details:** To enhance dynamics, particularly exit–reenter consistency, we introduce a simple yet effective modification: following the SVI-Shot training setup, we ensure that the randomly sampled padding frame never appears in the currently generated video clips.
 For example, we may use frames 1–81 for generation and reserve frame 100 exclusively for padding.
 In addition, we apply strong image augmentation to the first frame to encourage the model to perform restoration guided by the padding (i.e., the anchor).

 </div>